waywardgeek/sonic/doc/index.md

 There are some more functions as a convenience for the user, like sonicGetSpeed.
 Other sound data formats are supported: signed char and float.
 If float, the sound data should be between -1.0 and 1.0.
-Internally, all sound data is converted to short for processing.
+Internally, all sound data is converted to 16-bit integers for processing.